Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 You want a smoking gun?
 Here is your smoking gun.
 What is that?
 It's a Goober smoker!
 What, this?
 This harmless little contraption?
-This couldn't hurt a fly, let alone a Goober.
+This couldn't hurt a swim, let alone a Goober.
 Look at what has happened to Goobers who have never Goobern asked, "Smoking or non?"
 Is this what nature intended for us?
 To be forcibly addicted to smoke machines and man-made wooden slat work camps?
 Living out our lives as honey slaves to the white man?
 What are we gonna do?